International

 Executive Power

 The President is the chief of the state, head of the Government and commander-in-chief of the armed forces.
 He or she is elected by a popular vote for a single five-year term.
-The President enjoys executive powers and appoints both the Prime Minister and the State Council (cabinet) with consent of the parliament.
+The President enjoys executive powers and appoints both the Prime Minister and the State Council (cabinet) with the consent of the parliament.
 The Prime Minister is not required to be a member of parliament and his or her main role is to assist the President.

 Legislative Power

 The legislature in South Korea is unicameral.
-The Parliament, called the National Assembly, has 300 seats distributed among parties in proportion to their share of the vote.
+The Parliament, called the National Assembly, has 300 statutory seats distributed among parties in proportion to their share of the vote.
 Each member is elected to serve four-year terms.
 The executive branch of the government is directly or indirectly dependent on the support of the National Assembly, often expressed through a vote of confidence.

 +